SS Umona

 Bullard, King gave all its ships African names to highlight its Natal Direct line, which had linked Middlesbrough and London with Durban in Natal Province since 1879 and later with ports in Portuguese Mozambique and elsewhere in the Indian Ocean.

 Building

-Sir John Laing and Son built Umona in 1910, completing her that October.
+Sir James Laing and Son built Umona in 1910, completing her that October.
 She had nine corrugated furnaces with a combined grate area of 173 sqft that heated three single-ended boilers with a combined heating surface of 7180 sqft.
 These fed steam at 180 lbf/in2 to a three-cylinder triple expansion steam engine built by George Clark Ltd of Sunderland.

 The engine was rated at 497 NHP and drove a single screw, giving the ship a speed of only 13 kn.
 Despite carrying passengers on a regular route, Umona was no faster than many cargo ships of her period.
 She was built for economy, not speed.